MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 Testnet Wave 1 ended on 12/01/22.
 Information about subsequent Testnet waves will be provided when available.

-## What are your plans for the token launch?

-- We plan to launch in all jurisdictions that are not restricted by OFAC on day 1.
-- There will be multiple liquidity providers in the form of market makers to ensure the SUI markets operate efficiently.
-- We plan on launching simultaneously across the top centralized crypto exchanges.
-Decentralized exchanges built on the Sui blockchain will also be live at launch.
-Many more exchanges will also launch SUI pairs during the subsequent days/weeks post-launch.
-- Sui Tokenomics information will be shared publicly months ahead of the token launch.
-- We will partner with a few exchanges to conduct an open-ended token liquidity distribution (often referred to as an IEO or Token Launchpad) once the network is live so that a substantial share of SUI tokens are available to the community early on.

-## What kind of institutional staking and governance will be available?

-The only distinction between different staking parties on the Sui network is between validators staking their own SUI tokens and non-validator SUI token holders who delegate tokens to their validator(s) of choice.
-Beyond this distinction, the Sui network imposes no additional requirements across SUI delegators, including retail and institutional entities.

 ## How will SUI staking work?

 Sample staking implementation: